thanksbinh/facebook-scraper/README.md

 Set `options={"progress": True}` to get a `tqdm` progress bar while extracting comments and replies.
 Set `options={"allow_extra_requests": False}` to disable making extra requests when extracting post data (required for some things like full text and image links).
 Set `options={"posts_per_page": 200}` to request 200 posts per page.
 The default is 4.
+Set `options={"image_hop_timeout": 2}` to delay the image cycling by n seconds, this is useful to prevent pinging fb a lot.

 ## CLI usage